Aren’t You Tired of Pretending We Can Beat Hate (Terrorism) With Hate (War)?

 One way is to capture dirty money from corrupt dictators, Russian oligarchs, mafias, drug cartels, terrorist organizations, etc., as detailed on this website.

-All the rich, developed countries should increase their humanitarian foreign aid a little, to match the most generous nations, as detailed in the article this website on putting democracies in charge with a Better Angels United Nations 2.0.
+All the rich, developed countries should increase their humanitarian foreign aid a little, to match the most generous nations.

 Eliminate Crushing Debts